Balkan Essentials – 7 days: Serbia – Bosnia & Herzegovina – Montenegro – Croatia

 - Airport arrival transfer

-- All sightseeing tours and transfers that are written in this program, except those marked as optional tours
+- All sightseeing tours and transfers that are included in the itinerary

 - Ticket for the 90-minutes ride on Museum Train – Šargan eight*

-- Boat trip from Perast to the Island Our Lady of the Rock
+- Boat trip from Perast to the Island Our Lady of the Rocks

 - Professional tour guidance throughout the tour